scalefactory/s3audit-rs/README.md

 S3 Audit is a tool that reports on various aspects of S3 buckets within an AWS account.

+For more information, read [We rewrote s3audit in Rust](https://scalefactory.com/blog/2021/10/27/we-rewrote-s3audit-in-rust/).

 ## Installation

 ```shell